causaly/zod-validation-error/.changeset/pink-lamps-jam.md

 'zod-validation-error': minor
 ---

-Format messages by default, without needing to specify a custom error map.
-The previous functionlity was default opt-out for message formatting.
-Now if you want to opt-out you need to pass `error: false` to fromError.
+Default opt-in to error formatting, without needing to specify a custom error map.
+The previous functionality was default opt-out.
+Now you need to explicitly pass `error: false` to opt-out.